 Nitrogen system: It causes 60% of ozone destruction.

 Example: Nitrogen system can be explained by taking an example of nitrous oxide (N2O).
-Nitrous oxide produces in the soil and ocean first enters the atmosphere by the microbial activities and then to the stratosphere.
+Soil and ocean form nitrous oxide that first enters the atmosphere by the microbial activities and then to the stratosphere.

-- In the stratosphere, N2O first reacts with the nascent oxygen in the presence of UV- light to form nitric oxide (NO).
+- In the stratosphere, NO first reacts with the nascent oxygen in the presence of UV- light to form nitric oxide (NO).

-- Then this nitric oxide reacts with the ozone to produce oxygen acts as a powerful destroyer of ozone.
+- Then, nitric oxide reacts with the ozone to produce oxygen and acts as a powerful destroyer of ozone.

 Hydrogen system: It causes 10% of ozone destruction.